-I hated the meat.
 While the rest of my friends were eating fried chicken, hamburgers and hot dogs, we were eating lamb (as well as a few other “weird” things).
 I thought it was tough and greasy.
-I am not sure when I realized how amazing lamb actually was; but, am sure it was well into my adult life and that it was cooked to a way I like if.
+I am not sure when I realized how amazing lamb actually was; but, I am sure it was well into my adult life and that it was cooked in a way I like if.
 Now I adore it and could eat it all the time.

 Roasted Leg of Lamb with Sumac

-- Put into the oven and roast, following the on roasting lamb on Chez Us
+Put into the oven and roast, following the tip instructions above.